Alliyah-M/Car-Dealership-Simulator/README.md

 takes in an array list of various car objects and
 allows the user to sort, buy or return the cars.
 As well as
 see various info regarding all of the sales.
 File
-I/O is used to read in cars from a text file.*/
+I/O is used to read in cars from a text file.

 Note: Program works as intended, however due to the nature of the random generator there is the possibility
       of duplicate VIN and ID numbers.
 The commands for the program are as follows: